sarisabban/XtalPredSubmit/README.md

 `python3 XtalPred.py FILENAME.pdb`

 ## Result
 As per the XtalPred server's documentation a score of 1 is predicted to be most promising to crystalise and a score of 5 is predicted to be least promising to crystalise.
 The script prints out the date, time, and link of the submitted query (for reference) and when the computation is done it simply prints out an integer from 1 to 5.
+If there are errors with the submission it is probably the protein .pdb file itself, make sure the file has continuous chains, and that the script is printing the correct FASTA sequence (a simple print statement after line 16).